 It was also a personal decision for my own health, let's say.
 I found it a very toxic practice, to fly a lot, and to be two weeks in a place, making friends with people and leaving again, so I was longing also for these more durational relationships with people, with topics, with places, and being less in this… airport.
 It’s an airport life if you're an international artist, doing this practice.
 And at the same time, it was an interesting topic also to talk about, in what sense the arts are joining this movement, this ecological movement that we're constantly addressing, but actually, we are not practising that topic.
 And my question was where I could start practising it.
 And that's where I took some decisions to stay at least three months in a place.
-And do works that I call works that are rootin totally different.
+And do works that I call radicant works that are rooting totally different.
 So they are not composed of one project, but they are composed of several projects that are not so easy to communicate, but they create kind of a complex situation that I have to deal with.
 And it feels to me to be much more honest, in what I'm doing.
 It's much less selling myself in this consumption logic.
 It’s like a field I just have to work and to create important situations more than creating a product.

 Daniel 12:26

 Yeah, I can hear that very clearly about this idea of, well basically, this reconfigures what constitutes a product of artistic work, of artistic labour.
-And I think that now perhaps more than any other time, this has become a very pertinent question to ask right in the context of COVID.
+And I think that now perhaps more than any other time, this has become a very pertinent question to ask, right, in the context of COVID.
 So I'm super curious to catch up with you over the idea of what do you at this moment think is the role of the artist?
 How can dance be a part of social rehabilitation, for example, in a post-COVID environment?
 Are these things that you think about?

 Martin 13:05

 Of course I do.
 Because I think we are, we know a lot.
 We, as a society, we know a lot, but it's sometimes difficult to access and to react on it.
-So the more news we read, the more we also get kind of this we cannot move anymore, we are shocked by what is happening.
+So the more news we read, the more we also get kind of this anomaly [ie, paralysis], we cannot move anymore, we are shocked by what is happening.
 As we are on a cognitive level, understanding what is going on, and putting it into your body and create an understanding that is different.
 It's the same as we say, for school kids, it's difficult to learn actually something if it's just a theory.
 But if you find a practice and a physical sensation that goes with it, it's much easier to go into this new logic.

 And that's something where I think that dance is very important.
 I started to do this space, open up these dance spaces, again, this improv dance with DJs and creating a free space.
 But I do kind of an introduction that makes clear that it's not about bringing your dance moves to the floor.
 But it's more a room to learn to be independent and personally involved in their collective space.
 How do I create my own understanding of the situation through movement in a space that is a collective space?